Endometriosis for Parents: All Guides

 5. How much is the co–pay for general medical, specialty, and urgent care appointments?

-If you’re unable to find the answers by checking your insurance policy, encourage your daughter to call the insurance company and talk with a representative.
-Remind her to write her answers down someplace in her agenda or a notebook that she’ll be taking to college.
+If you’re unable to find the answers by checking your insurance policy, encourage your child to call the insurance company and talk with a representative.
+Remind them to write their answers down someplace in their agenda or a notebook that they will be taking to college.

 • When the Health Center is open